Popular Canadian pop singer. The most famous Canadian singers and singers

 Mylene Farmer

-One of the most famous French-speaking performers of all time, red-haired petite Mylène Farmer is also a native of Canada.
-She spent the first years of her life in the town of Pierrefonds in the vicinity of Montreal, and when the girl was 10 years old, the family moved to France.
-According to Mylene, it was not easy for her to survive such a change of scenery.
-The acting circle and music became an outlet.
+One of the most famous French-speaking performers of all time, petite red-haired Mylène Farmer is also a native of Canada.
+She spent the first years of her life in the town of Pierrefonds near Montreal, and when the girl was 10 years old, the family moved to France.
+According to Mylene, it was not easy for her to survive such a change of situation.
+The acting club and music became an outlet.
 Farmer never became an actress (although any of her videos can be called a mini-movie), but everything worked out for her in music.
 Millions of copies of her albums around the world are proof of this.

 Kim Cattrall

-Unforgettable Samantha Jones from Sex and the City, actress Kim Cattrall is also Canadian.
+The unforgettable Samantha Jones from Sex and the City, actress Kim Cattrall, is also Canadian.
 She was born in Liverpool, then her family emigrated to Canada, and some time later returned to their homeland.
-Cattrall herself believes that it was Canadian childhood and youth that shaped her as a person.
+Cattrall herself believes that it was her Canadian childhood and youth that shaped her as a person.
 Already at the age of 16, she went to New York, where she began a successful acting career.

 James Cameron

 One of the classics of Hollywood, the creator of "Terminator", "Titanic" and "Avatar" James Cameron was born in a small town in the Canadian province of Ontario.
-He went to school there, and finished his education already in California, where his family moved in the early 60s.
-Now Cameron is one of the most successful directors in the history of cinema: 8 of his most popular films have collected more than $ 5.5 billion at the box office.
+He went to school there, and finished his education in California, where his family moved in the early 60s.
+Now Cameron is one of the most successful directors in the history of cinema: his 8 most popular films have grossed more than $5.5 billion.

 Dan Aykroyd